Christine Brooke-Rose

-Christine Frances Evelyn Brooke-Rose (16 January 1923 – 21 March 2012) was a British writer and literary critic, known principally for her experimental novels.
+Christine Brooke-Rose (16 January 1923 – 21 March 2012) was a British writer and literary critic, known principally for her experimental novels.

 Life

 Christine Brooke-Rose was born in Geneva, Switzerland to an English father, Alfred Northbrook Rose, and American-Swiss mother, Evelyn (née Brooke).
 They separated in 1929.
 She was brought up mainly in Brussels with her maternal grandparents, but also studied at St Stephen's College Broadstairs before attending Somerville College, Oxford (MA) and University College, London (PhD).

 During World War II, she joined the WAAF.
 Initially stationed at RAF Thornaby in Yorkshire where she wrote up flight records for Coastal Command.
 When the WAAF commanding officer heard she was fluent in German, she was immediately commissioned and called to London where she was interviewed by Frederick Winterbotham; she translated a piece of a technical message, floundering only on Klappenschrank (part of an army field telephone).
 Then aged 18, she was sent to Hut 3 at Bletchley Park, where she assessed intercepted German messages.
 Her autobiographical novel Remake records her life at BP.

 She completed her university degree, reading English at Somerville College, Oxford.
 She then worked for a time in London as a literary journalist and scholar.
 She was married three times: to Rodney Bax, whom she met at Bletchley Park; to the poet Jerzy Pietrkiewicz; and (briefly) to her cousin, Claude Brooke.

 While serving at Bletchley Park and married to Bax, she had an affair with an American army officer Telford Taylor, who was himself married.
 This led to the end of her marriage with Bax, although Taylor's marriage endured for some years thereafter.
 Taylor was in charge of the American liaison section at Bletchley, and was later Counsel for the prosecution at the Nuremberg Trials.

 On separating from Pietrkiewicz in 1968, she moved to France, teaching at the University of Paris, Vincennes from 1968 to 1988.
 In 1975, while teaching linguistics and English literature at the University of Paris, she became professor of English and American literature and literary theory.
 In 1988, she retired and moved to the south of France, near Avignon.